 Inner city (and I mean, as inner city as you can get) dwellers need not travel far to get their weekend market fix.
-With not just fresh produce but heaps of locally made, sustainability focused gifts, homewares and art, as well as food vendors from the CBD and surrounds.
+Perth Home Grown features not just fresh produce, but heaps of locally made, sustainability focused gifts, homewares and art, as well as food vendors from the CBD and surrounds.
 An added bonus?
 Weekend party animals won’t need to set an alarm, this market goes til 4!

 One of the longest running community markets in Perth, Mount Claremont Farmers’ Market has a diverse group of stallholders that will be sure to please any market aficionado.
 Organic, farmer-direct produce, artisan bakers, unique local producers, not to mention clothing, homewares and cleaning supplies are just the start.
-They run rain, hail or shine, so why not pop by and grab a warm cup of threeonesix specialty tea with a Be Local Co. brekky roll?
+They run rain, hail or shine, so why not pop by and stock up with something special for the weekend?

 7:30am-11:30am Saturday mornings